OpenLoco/OpenLoco.io/_pages/download.md

 For best performance, please use the 64-bit version if your OS supports it.

 To install OpenLoco, extract the zip file found below to your preferred folder, e.g. `C:\Program Files\OpenLoco`.

+Please note that a copy of the original Locomotion files is required for graphics/music/sound assets.
-We recommend putting OpenLoco in a *different* folder than the the original Locomotion files.
+We recommend putting OpenLoco in a *different* folder than the original Locomotion files.

 <a class="btn btn--success" id="download-link"
 	href="https://github.com/OpenLoco/OpenLoco/releases/download/v{{page.latest_version}}/OpenLoco-v{{page.latest_version}}-Win64.zip">